aqib-alam/order-summary-card/README.md

     background-color: rgba(118,108,241,255);
 }
 ```
-I had not used pseudo classes in my projects before this.
+I have not used pseudo classes in my projects before this.

 ### Author